Accepted through April 30, 2017

 The chosen venue can be anywhere in the world and the workshop can take place at any time of the year that is appropriate and convenient for the workshop organizer, that would be attractive to funded participants, and that allows costs to be within the overall budget limit.
 However the choice of venue should not incur excessive costs that would compromise the scientific quality of the workshop, or its impact.
 The number and range of the most appropriate funded participants should be given priority.

 There may be (but need not be) additional observers at the workshop, whose travel, accommodation and meal costs are not covered by PS funding under this scheme.
 Individual potential observers do not need to be identified in a workshop proposal.
-However, the maximum number of such observers should be specified in the proposal and the total should not exceed the number of funded participants so as not to compromise the nature or content of the workshop.
+However, the maximum number of such observers should be specified in the proposal and the nature or number of observers should not compromise the quality or nature of the discussion among the funded participants.
+It is also at the discretion of the organizers if they wish to make part or all of the workshop discussion available via live audio/video streaming or via recording.
 The observers need not be members of the Psychonomic Society, and may include graduate students.

 Budget limit and allowable costs